Roderick Fletcher Mead

-Roderick Fletcher Mead (1900–1971) was an American painter.
+Roderick Fletcher Mead (1900–1971) was an American artist.
 Mead was best known for his engravings, but his work encompassed a number of media including oil paintings, prints, etchings, woodcut and also watercolors.
 He is represented in the collections of the Metropolitan Museum of Art, Carnegie Institute, and the Victoria and Albert Museum, among others.

-Born in South Orange, New Jersey in 1900, he attended Newark Academy, where he received instruction in art among other subjects, and graduated from Yale University in 1925 with a degree in fine arts.
+Born in South Orange, New Jersey in 1900 on his family's estate known as Springlawn, to businessman Winthrop Lincoln Mead, and grandson of Edwin Henry Mead, president of the Pennsylvania Coal Company.
+He attended Newark Academy, where he received instruction in art among other subjects, and graduated from Yale University in 1925 with a degree in fine arts.
 Having moved to New York City after college, Mead took instruction at the Art Students League of New York, including classes and later private instruction with painter George Luks.
 He also studied watercolor painting under George Pearse Ennis in the late 1920s at the Grand Central School of Art.

 In the 1930s, Mead worked under printmaker Stanley William Hayter in Paris at Atelier 17, and was exposed to surrealism and abstraction in the work of artists such as Joan Miró, Pablo Picasso, and Yves Tanguy.

 After the outbreak of World War II, Mead returned to the US and relocated to Carlsbad, New Mexico in the 1940s, where he took inspiration from the animals and plants of the surrounding high desert environment.
 He had a brief stint as an engraver for the Potash Company of America there in the 1950s.